Felixoh/Felixoh/README.md

 #PostgreSQL

 ## 📫 Reach out Via (devfeloh1@gmail.com)
-#💻 Primarily working with Python and JavaScript on private projects
+#💻 Primarily working with Javascript/Typescript(Angular) and Go on private projects

 <!--
 **Felixoh/Felixoh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.